All Episodes

 Good.

-Uh I think it's uh a lot like what the founders have originally envisioned.
+What I wanted to say was this candidacy of Trump and his whole thing, I think it's a lot like what the founders originally envisioned.

-Um because you know, I don't that's why I think they never really included uh term limits in their in the constitution was because who the who would want to go through what Trump just went through?
+Because that's why I think they never really included term limits in the Constitution was because who would want to go through what Trump just went through?

-You know, and not have to uh you know structure his entire life and everything that he does uh based on what somebody else is gonna throw him.
+And to not have to structure his entire life and everything that he does based on what somebody else is going to think of.

-You're you know, you're absolutely right in how they envisioned the House of Representatives.
+You're absolutely right in how they envisioned the House of Representatives.

 They envisioned citizens going there for two or three terms and then going back home, and that it was going to be a revolving door.